alysivji/talks/proposals/2020/submitted/202004--pycon--if-statements-are-a-code-smell.md

 I have presented this talk at PyOhio, PyCon Balkan, and a local Python meetup (Chicago Python).
 The audience appreciated the use of a real-world code example to help solidify abstract object-oriented concepts.

-On top of being a regular speaker in the Chicago tech community, I have also spoken at PyOhio, PyTexas, and led a 3-hour tutorial at PyCon US.
+On top of being a regular speaker in the Chicago tech community, I have also spoken at PyTennessee, PyTexas, and led a 3-hour tutorial at PyCon US.
 A selection of previous talks can be viewed here: https://bit.ly/siv-talks-playlist